-Governor Hogan welcomes you to the Active Assailant Interdisciplinary Work Group’s collection of online resource materials for the prevention of, planning for, and response and recovery preparedness of active assailant incidents.
+Governor Moore welcomes you to the Active Assailant Interdisciplinary Work Group’s collection of online resource materials for the prevention of, planning for, and response and recovery preparedness of active assailant incidents.
 This collection of resources is designed for public and private sector entities, communities, and individuals to work together to ensure a safe, secure, and resilient Maryland for all.

 The purpose of the Maryland Active Assailant Interdisciplinary Work Group (AAIWG) is to identify, update, and share best practices and current activities to help Maryland prevent, prepare for, respond to, and recover from active assailant incidents.
 The AAIWG’s multidisciplinary membership includes subject matter experts from across the State.
 The AAIWG meets at least quarterly to carry out its mission.